aisharoslan/WebDevSpring24/FINAL/README.md

 - JS, HTML, CSS general skills
 - Bootstrap v5

+## Challenges

+- Using and positioning with GSAP and understanding the functions
+- Sizing/Formatting when overlapping styles between Bootstrap, CSS, and Internal Styles
+- Using Bootstrap's flexbox and container

 ## Notes:

 - For Mobile version, optimum sizing is at 768px.
 The website will be in light mode instead of dark mode to indicate it's in the mobile media query.
+- Please refresh when in mobile version because it can get a little weird.

 ## Future implementations